 For trekking and endurance-based activities you should be training within your aerobic exercise training zone 40% to 85% of your maximum hear rate.
 Your endurance capacity will improve faster if you train closer to 85% than if you train at 65%.

 You should build slowly you should not start training at 85% of your maximum heart rate.
-Depending on your specific fitness test, vo2 max test you should start your training at 40% to 50% of your maximum heart rate and slowly build from there over time.
+Depending on your specific fitness test, Vo2 max test you should start your training at 40% to 50% of your maximum heart rate and slowly build from there over time.
 This is hard to say and will depend on a wide range of factors.
 Here are some of the determining factors:

 2).
-Current level of fitness
+Current Level of Fitness

 Anaerobic training-like intervals and speed work are helpful if you want to improve your time or perform optimally in an event like a 10K run or a 20-mile hike because the training prepares your body for the specific anaerobic demands of the event for when you need extra effort on the head wall on Island peak or increase intensive for a steep hill.
 This type of training should not be your primary source of training.
-The majority 80% of your training should mimic the type of exertion you will be experiencing during the trip you will be undertaking.
+The majority, 80% of your training should mimic the type of exertion you will be experiencing during the trip you will be undertaking.

-Where do I start
+Where Do I Start

-For example, an individual getting straight off the couch might start at 50% of their maximum heart rate and remain at that level for four weeks, and then gradually increase to 55% for the next month and so on, building up being able to perform consistently at higher heart rates for longer.
+For example, an individual getting straight off the couch might start at 50% of their maximum heart rate.
+Remaining at that level for four weeks, and then gradually increase to 55% for the next month and so on.
+Building up being able to perform consistently at higher heart rates for longer.
 That is your goal.

-Use a Heart Rate monitor when you are training
+Use a Heart Rate Monitor When you are Training

-You should monitor your heart rate with a device, it will give you real time data to help you make sure you are training at the right heart rate.
+You should monitor your heart rate with a device.
+It will give you real time data to help you make sure you are training at the right heart rate.
 They have become very popularity over the past 10 years.
 Many athletes use heart rate monitors during their workouts to determine if they are in the proper training zone.
 We highly recommend using this tool in your trekking and expedition preparation.

-You can purchase high end watches and devices that can downloading the entire workout to your computer or alarms that let you know when you go too high or too low in your training zone, or you can go minimalist and purchase the basic model that just reads your heart rate.
-Nike, Polar, and Timex are just three reputable companies that manufacture heart rate monitors.
+You can purchase high end watches and devices that can downloading the entire workout to your computer.
+There are alarms that let you know when you go too high or too low in your training zone.
+Go minimalist and purchase the basic model that just reads your heart rate.
+Nike, Polar, and Timex.
+These are just three reputable companies that manufacture heart rate monitors.